tugHall/MaxWiK/README.md

     utils::install.packages("./MaxWiK_1.0.0.tar.gz", repos = NULL, type = "source")

-To see how it works, please, be kind use the pipelines.
-To get pipelines, please, use command:
+To see how it works, please, be kind use the templates.
+To get templates, please, use command:

-    copy_pipelines( dir = './' )
+    copy_templates( dir = './' )
-    # dir can be any working folder where pipeline will be copied
+    # dir can be any working folder where template will be copied

 ## Cite package MaxWiK